drcmda/react-contextual/README.md

 )
 ```

-you can also use `context` for any or several regular React context object(s):
+You can also use `context` for any or several regular React context object(s).
+The context values will be mapped to the components regular props very similar to how Redux operates.

 ```js
 import React from 'react'